Skip to main content

 The gut microbiome (the trillions of bacteria in your intestines) helps produce vitamin K, some B vitamins, and short-chain fatty acids.
 A disrupted microbiome from antibiotics, alcohol, or chronic inflammation can lower absorption of many nutrients.
 We support it with fiber, fermented foods, and selective probiotics, not with expensive boutique stool tests for every patient.

 For most adults, yes.
 The American diet is heavy in omega-6 fats and light on omega-3s, which drives inflammation.
 We measure the omega-3 index (the percentage of EPA and DHA in your red blood cell membranes).
-A target of 8 to 12 percent is associated with the lowest cardiovascular risk in observational studies.
+A target of 8 to 12% is associated with the lowest cardiovascular risk in observational studies.

 Magnesium activates the parasympathetic nervous system (the rest-and-digest side) and supports GABA receptors.
 Most adults are functionally low.
 Forms vary by goal.
 Glycinate is gentle and good for sleep, threonate crosses into the brain, and citrate is fine but can be laxative at higher doses.